 We have answers to the most commonly asked questions listed, below.

 If you have a question that you don't see listed here, please contact us.

-We want you to feel safe and comfortable when visit At The Healing Place!
+We want you to feel safe and comfortable when you visit Illuminating The Soul!

 Where Will My Massage or Bodywork Session Take Place?

 Your massage or bodywork session will take place in a warm, comfortable quiet room.
 Soft music may be played to help you relax.
 You will lay on a massage table especially designed for your comfort.

 Who Will Perform the Massage or Bodywork?